 One of the best ways to explain machine learning is by drawing an analogy to how a child learns.
 Let’s break this down into four key steps:

-Each of these steps is crucial to developing a successful machine learning algorithm, just as they are essential in a child’s learning journey.
+Each of these steps is key to creating a successful machine learning algorithm, just as they are essential in a child’s learning journey.

 Before a child can learn to recognize shapes, they first need exposure to different examples.
 In machine learning, this stage involves collecting and labeling data.